-The Commission considers its duty to educate public officials/ employees, as well as members of the public in general, a key factor to fulfilling its responsibilities under the Ethics Act.
-Through the Commission's public outreach efforts, thousands of public officials/ employees in the Commonwealth, who might otherwise receive no education or training regarding the Ethics Act, have been provided guidance in a seminar/classroom-type setting to encourage discussion.
-In addition, the Commission arranges staffed informational booths at numerous statewide conferences, affording conference attendees the opportunity to view and obtain information and informally meet with Commission representatives.
+The Commission considers its duty to educate public officials/ public employees, as well as members of the public in general, a key factor in fulfilling its responsibilities under the Ethics Act.
+Through the Commission's public outreach efforts, thousands of public officials/public employees, who might otherwise receive no education or training regarding the Ethics Act, have been provided guidance in a seminar/classroom-type setting designed to encourage discussion.
+In addition, Commission staff hosts an Ethics Exhibit at the Pennsylvania State Association of Township Supervisors (PSATS) annual convention, where attendees are afforded an opportunity to view the Commission's informational booth and engage in conversation with staff.

-During calendar year 2017, Commission staff participated in 34 separate training and/or outreach events, which were held at various locations throughout the Commonwealth of Pennsylvania.
-The in-state training and outreach programs consisted of various levels of presentations geared toward local, as well as state, public officials and employees.
-In addition, the Commission hosted an Ethics Exhibit at the Pennsylvania Municipal Authorities Association (PMAA) Annual Conference and Trade Show, as well as the Pennsylvania State Association of Township Supervisors (PSATS) convention.
+During calendar year 2018, Commission staff participated in 38 separate training and/or outreach events which were held at various locations throughout the Commonwealth of Pennsylvania.
+The in-state training and outreach programs consisted of various levels of presentations geared towards local, as well as state level, public officials and employees.
+Ethics training/presentations occurred at the Allegheny County and Western Pennsylvania Township Commissioner's Association Fall Conference, at locations in Cranberry Woods, Horsham, Wilkes-Barre, and Harrisburg in support of the Pennsylvania State Association of Boroughs (PSAB), at the Annual Fall Workshop of the Pennsylvania Association of Public Employee Retirement Systems, the State County Treasurer's Conference, and at three locations of the Pennsylvania Municipal Authorities Association (PMAA) in Breinigsville, Mars, and Camp Hill.